erectbranch/mcu-imagenet-tutorial/README.md

 │   ├── configs.py               # configuration parser for the tutorial.
 │   ├── dataset.py               # ImageNet dataset loader
 │   └── sampler.py               # ImageNet dataset sampler
-├── npy_samples                  # validation data samples in npy format.
+├── npy_samples                  # validation data subsets in npy format.
 ├── workspace                    # STM32CubeIDE project codes (will be updated)
 ├── val_sample_to_npy.py         # python script to convert ImageNet validation data to npy format.
 └── validate_on_target.ipynb     # CLI script to validate the TFLite model on the STM32 target MCU.